 Natural henna, on its own, creates a red-orange color, so if you see products offering other colors produced with henna, realize the manufacturers have mixed the henna with other ingredients to achieve those colors.
 Redheads and brunettes (looking for a bit of auburn) are the best candidates for henna hair color.
 Be careful with this one—the results can be more orange than you’d like, so you may want to mix a little chamomile in with the paste to tame the color.

 To make your own henna hair dye, mix about one cup of henna powder with 2 cups lemon juice.
 You can also add in a tablespoon of vinegar to help release the color.
 Allow to sit about 4-6 hours until it thickens.
 Apply to hair and comb through.
 (This is messy so be prepared!)
 Wrap your hair in plastic wrap and allow it to sit 2-3 hours before rinsing.

 Looking for a few highlights?
 Try fresh-squeezed lemon juice sprayed and brushed through hair.
 Leave on for several hours.
 If you sit in the sun, you’ll notice more lightening.
 Blondes can enjoy even more lightening by mixing with chamomile tea.

 Lemon juice works slowly, so expect to repeat applications several times before seeing results.

-If you want to secure a dark brown color, this is the way to go.
+If you want to secure a dark brown color, this is the natural way to go for dyeing.
 Crush the walnut shells and boil for about half an hour.
 Cool, strain, and apply to hair.
 If you’re wanting to cover grays, you can use a cotton ball to apply only to those areas where it’s needed.
 Again, be careful as this dye will stain everything, so take precautions.